Frequently asked questions

 There are multiple funding opportunities available for applied research projects, depending on the industry, topic, size of industry/community partner, location of the business/community partner, etc. Contact us to discuss funding opportunities in more detail.

-Some research activities require ethics approval, particularly when participants are recruited from Georgian College and the University Partnership Centre at Georgian College.
-The college’s Research Ethics Board (REB) is responsible for reviewing proposals and granting ethics approval.
+Some research activities require ethics approval, particularly when participants are recruited from Georgian and the University Partnership Centre at Georgian.
+The college’s Research Ethics Board is responsible for reviewing proposals and granting ethics approval.

 Learn more about the Research Ethics Board at Georgian.